Calebh101/About-This-PC/README.md

 ![Classic Page](https://raw.githubusercontent.com/Calebh101/About-This-PC/master/assets/screenshots/linux-classic.png)

+## The System Tray

+About This PC for Linux comes with built-in system tray support, that starts when the app is first opened.

+- `About This PC`: Opens the main page.
+- `About This PC (Classic)`: Opens the "classic" page.
+- `Close`: Closes the most recent About This PC window.
+- `Close All`: Closes all About This PC windows.
+- `Quit`: Quits the service and all open windows.
+- `Restart`: Quits the service and all open windows, then reruns itself.

-## Where are the links in the Overview page?
+## Where are the buttons in the Overview page?

-There are some other links on Apple's (older) About This Mac app, like Software Update and System Report, but since there's no standard for Linux distros for these, I can't include them in the Linux version.
+There are some other buttons on Apple's About This Mac apps, like Software Update and System Report, but since there's no standard for Linux distros for these, I can't include them in the Linux version.

 ## Boot Arguments

+- `--version`: Print the version of the app and exit.
 - `--classic`: Load the "classic" page.
 - `--verbose`: Load the program in verbose.
 This gives you a *ton* of extra logging in the terminal.
+- `--no-window`: Load the program so that it doesn't show a window at start.
+This is useful to run the program at startup.
+The program won't request `pkexec` when run with this argument, and if the helper fails then it will act like `pkexec` was rejected.

 # Windows